MK1-Modding/MK1-Modding.github.io/docs/getting-started/common-issues/body-deforms/body-deforms.md

 	![PostProcessSection](post-process-section.png)

-3. Drag and drop the PostCR anim blueprint and your character will now animate properly
+3. Drag and drop the PostCR anim blueprint and your character will now animate properly.